 Know Your Skills

-Lack of experience doesn’t necessarily equate to lack of skills, so write down all of the essential skills required for the job you’re interested in and think about how you fit the bill.
-How can you show your skills in communication, research, ICT and problem solving?
+Lack of experience doesn’t necessarily equate to a lack of skills, so write down all of the essential skills required for the job you’re interested in and think about how you fit the bill.
+How can you show your skills in communication, research, ICT and problem-solving?